GroceriStar/json-schema-validator/README.md

 - [ ] make jsonlint script works
 - [ ] remove duplicated data from sd repository
 - [ ] make it work inside of sd repository and also maybe at generator or at csv-parser
+- [ ] separate methods for jsonlint into separated file. before it failed for some reasons... and for quick turnaroun i decide to put everything inside src/index

 - https://github.com/jest-community/awesome-jest